Rapptz/discord.py/docs/migrating.rst

     member.status = discord.Status.online
     channel.type == discord.ChannelType.text

-The main reason for this change was to reduce the use of finnicky strings in the API as this could give users a false sense of power.
+The main reason for this change was to reduce the use of finicky strings in the API as this could give users a false sense of power.
 More information can be found in the :ref:`discord-api-enums` page.

 .. _migrating-properties: